monkeydluffy772/racedetector/docs/USAGE_GUIDE.md

 A: FastTrack algorithm (PLDI 2009), same as ThreadSanitizer but implemented in Pure Go.

 **Q: How does instrumentation work?**
-A: Parses Go AST, injects race detector imports, adds Init() call, and (Phase 2 future) inserts RaceRead/RaceWrite around memory accesses.
+A: Parses Go AST, injects race detector imports, adds Init() call, and inserts RaceRead/RaceWrite calls around all memory accesses.

 **Q: Can I see the instrumented code?**
-A: Phase 6A MVP: Code is in temporary workspace (auto-deleted).
-Phase 2 (future): Will add `-x` flag to show instrumented code.
+A: Code is in temporary workspace (auto-deleted after build).
+Use verbose flags (-v -x) to see build process details.

 **Q: Does this modify my source files?**
 A: NO!
 All instrumentation happens in a temporary copy.
 Original files are never touched.